boazbk/tcs/lec_04_code_and_data.md

 To prove [eff-bounded-univ](){.ref} we essentially translated every line of the Python program for `EVAL` into an equivalent NAND snippet.
 It turns out that none of our reasoning  was specific to the  particular function $EVAL$.
 It is possible to translate _every_ Python program into an equivalent `NAND` program of comparable efficiency.^[More concretely, if the Python program takes $T(n)$ operations on inputs of length at most $n$ then we can find a NAND-CIRC program of $O(T(n) \log T(n))$ lines that agrees with the Python program on inputs of length $n$.]
-Actually doing so requires taking care of many details and is beyond the scope of this course, but let me convince you why you should believe it is possible in principle.
+Actually doing so requires taking care of many details and is beyond the scope of this book, but let me try to convince you why you should believe it is possible in principle.

-We can use [CPython](https://en.wikipedia.org/wiki/CPython) (the reference implementation for Python), to evaluate every Python program using a `C` program.
+For starters, one can can use [CPython](https://en.wikipedia.org/wiki/CPython) (the reference implementation for Python), to evaluate every Python program using a `C` program.
 We can combine this with a C compiler to transform a Python program to various flavors of "machine language".

-So, to transform a Python program into an equivalent NAND-CIRC program, it is enough to show how to transform a machine language program into an equivalent NAND-CIRC program.
+So, to transform a Python program into an equivalent NAND-CIRC program, it is enough to show how to transform a _machine language_ program into an equivalent NAND-CIRC program.
-One minimalistic (and hence convenient) family of machine languages is known as the _ARM architecture_ which powers a great many mobile devices including essentially all Android devices.^[ARM stands for "Advanced RISC Machine" where RISC in turn stands for "Reduced instruction set computer".]
+One minimalistic (and hence convenient) family of machine languages is known as the _ARM architecture_ which powers many mobile devices including essentially all Android devices.^[ARM stands for "Advanced RISC Machine" where RISC in turn stands for "Reduced instruction set computer".]
 There are even simpler machine languages, such as the [LEG acrhitecture](https://github.com/frasercrmck/llvm-leg) for which a  backend for the [LLVM compiler](http://llvm.org/) was implemented (and hence can be the target of compiling any of [large and growing list](https://en.wikipedia.org/wiki/LLVM#Front_ends) of languages that this compiler supports).
-Other examples include the  [TinyRAM](http://www.scipr-lab.org/doc/TinyRAM-spec-0.991.pdf) architecture (motivated by  interactive proof systems that we will discuss much later in this course) and  the teaching-oriented [Ridiculously Simple Computer](https://www.ece.umd.edu/~blj/RiSC/) architecture.^[The reverse direction of compiling NAND to C code, is much easier.
-We show code for a `NAND2C` function in the appendix.]
+Other examples include the  [TinyRAM](http://www.scipr-lab.org/doc/TinyRAM-spec-0.991.pdf) architecture (motivated by  interactive proof systems that we will discuss in [chapproofs](){.ref}) and  the teaching-oriented [Ridiculously Simple Computer](https://www.ece.umd.edu/~blj/RiSC/) architecture.
 Going one by one over the instruction sets of such computers and translating them to NAND snippets is no  fun, but it is a feasible thing to do.
 In fact, ultimately this is very similar to the transformation that takes place in converting our high level code to actual silicon gates that are not so different from the operations of a NAND-CIRC program.
 Indeed, tools such as [MyHDL](http://www.myhdl.org/) that transform "Python to Silicon" can be used to convert a Python program to a NAND-CIRC program.

-The NAND-CIRC programming language is just a teaching tool, and by no means do I suggest that writing NAND-CIRC programs, or compilers to NAND, is a practical, useful, or even enjoyable activity.
+The NAND-CIRC programming language is just a teaching tool, and by no means do I suggest that writing NAND-CIRC programs, or compilers to NAND, is a practical, useful, or  enjoyable activity.
-What I do want is to make sure you understand why it _can_ be done, and to have the confidence that if your life (or at least your grade in this course) depended on it, then you would be able to do this.
+What I do want is to make sure you understand why it _can_ be done, and to have the confidence that if your life (or at least your grade) depended on it, then you would be able to do this.
 Understanding how programs in high level languages such as Python are eventually transformed into concrete low-level representation such as NAND is fundamental to computer science.

-The astute reader might notice that the above paragraphs only outlined why it should be possible to find for every _particular_ Python-computable function $F$, a _particular_ comparably efficient NAND-CIRC program $P$ that computes $F$.
+The astute reader might notice that the above paragraphs only outlined why it should be possible to find for every _particular_ Python-computable function $f$, a _particular_ comparably efficient NAND-CIRC program $P$ that computes $f$.
 But this still seems to fall short of our goal of writing a "Python interpreter in NAND" which would mean  that for every parameter $n$, we come up with a _single_ NAND-CIRC program $UNIV_n$ such that given a description of a Python program $P$, a particular input $x$, and a bound $T$ on the number of operations (where the length of $P$, $x$ and the magnitude of $T$ are all at most $n$) would return the result of executing $P$ on $x$ for at most $T$ steps.
 After all, the transformation above would transform every Python program into a different NAND-CIRC program, but would not yield "one NAND-CIRC program to rule them all" that can evaluate every Python program up to some given complexity.
 However, it turns out that it is enough to show such a transformation for a single Python program.